Club: Borussia Mönchengladbach | Opening: 2004 | Capacity: 54,010 (16,145 standing)

-If using public transport, one can take bus 17 from Mönchengladbach’s main railway station (Hauptbahnhof).
-Take the bus in the direction of Mönchengladbach Südwall.
+If using public transport, one can take a shuttle bus from Mönchengladbach’s main railway station (Hauptbahnhof).
+On non-matchdays take bus 17 in the direction of Mönchengladbach Südwall.
 Buses run every ten minutes and the journey takes about 15 minutes.

 Address: Hennes-Weisweiler-Allee 1, 41179 Mönchengladbach